25 Highest Paying Nursing Jobs in 2024

 Highest Paying States for Nurses

 Healthcare will always need nurses.
 Recruitment remains competitive, and nurses will typically relocate for job offers.
-The highest paid nurses earn more depending on the need for in-demand positions, which varies by state.
+The highest-paid nurses earn more depending on the need for in-demand positions, which varies by state.

 Below you’ll find the top-ranked states with the highest median annual income for nurses.
 Note that annual income reflects the average salary of an RN in that state.

-States Ranked Annual Income Job Outlook by 2030
+State Annual Income Job Outlook by 2030

 Arizona $86,740 39%